replikativ/replikativ/README.md

 ## TODO for a first release

 - Define CRDT Algebra for synching and repo.
 Use downstream ops of INRIA techreport [DONE]
 - Allow dual op-based vs. state-based representation of a CRDT for constant time synching [DONE]
 - Give message exchanges unique id to track pub-sub exchanges without network topology.
 [DONE]
+- Refactor core replication to break apart from repository CRDT [MOSTLY DONE]
+- Handle tag-table for messaging (transit?).

-- Rename all messaging: remove ambiguous "meta" terminology :meta-pub -> :crdt/pub, metas->ops, :transactions -> :prepared (?) ...
+- Rename all messaging: remove ambiguous "meta" terminology :meta-pub -> :crdt/pub, :metas->:pubs, :transactions -> :prepared (?) ...
-- Refactor core replication API to break apart from repository CmRDT
-- Store CRDT metadata under [user repo-id]
 - Reactivate cljs port

 - Visualize repo state.
-- Give peers their own tag-table for messaging (transit?).
-- Pass commit history as old value to trans-fns?

 # long-term Roadmap

-- Limit inline value size, handle pulling huge fetched values in memory.
-- Integrate with  https://github.com/pssalmeida/clj-crdt and/or https://github.com/reiddraper/knockbox
-- Improve subscription of peers.
+- Atomic cross-CRDT updates.
+- Partially propagate updates and allow them to be delayed and reassembled again to stay atomic?
-- Make peers and stage records.
+- Make usage from JavaScript straightforward (including JSON repository values).
+Browser and nodejs.
-- Allow to stop stage.
 - Passwordless authentication (and authorisation) based on email verification or password and inter-peer trust network as p2p middleware.
+- Implement useful CRDTs from techreview and other papers and ship by default.
+- Allow management of subscriptions of peers.
+- Limit inline value size, avoid pulling huge fetched values in memory.
 - Negotiate middlewares with versioning.
-- Link with source code revisions?
-- Use function records like Datomic does?
 - Build extendable command and control interface for peers (middleware?).
 - Encryption of transaction with repo key encrypted by userkeys, public key schema, explore pub/private key solutions.
 Maybe metadata signing can work (slowly) on a DHT?
-- Partially propagate updates and allow them to be delayed and reassembled again to stay atomic.
-- Add (general) commit graph plotting and a basic web toolbar for applications to communicate their synching state to the user.
-Including:
+- Add a basic web toolbar for applications to communicate their synching state to the user in a uniform way.
-- Provide durable undo and redo for `react`-like applications out of the box.
+- Provide example for durable undo and redo for `react`-like applications.
-- Make usage from JavaScript straightforward (including JSON repository values).
-- Offer some default (three-way) user-supported (ui) conflict resolution.
+- Make peers and stage records(?).
 - Implement diverse prototypes, from real-time to "big-data".
 - Evaluate lowest-common-ancestor algorithms if merging becomes too expansive.
   See also [lca in haskell (including repository monad)](http://slideshare.net/ekmett/skewbinary-online-lowest-common-ancestor-search#btnNext)